-Beyond this substantial growth profile, Osisko owns several other growth assets, including Hermosa, Pine Point, Spring Valley, Horne 5, Casino, Copperwood/White Pine, Amulsar and others, which have not been factored in the current 5-year outlook, as their timelines are either later, or less clear.
-As the operators provide further clarity on these assets, we will seek to include them in Osisko's long-term outlook.
+Beyond this growth profile, Osisko owns several other growth assets, which have not been factored in the 5-year outlook, as their development timelines are either longer, or difficult to reasonably forecast at this time.
+As these operators provide additional clarity on these respective assets, Osisko will seek to include them in future long-term outlooks.

-This 5-year outlook is based on publicly available forecasts from our operating partners.
-When publicly available forecasts on properties are not available, Osisko obtains internal forecasts from the producers or uses management's best estimate.
-The commodity price assumptions that were used in the 5-year outlook are based on current long-term consensus and a gold/silver price ratio of 75:1.
+This 5-year outlook is based on internal judgements of publicly available forecasts and other disclosure by the third-party owners and operators of the Corporation's assets and could differ materially from actual results.
+When publicly available forecasts on properties are not available, Osisko obtains internal forecasts from the operators or uses management's best estimate.
+The commodity price assumptions that were used in the 5-year outlook are based on current long-term consensus and a gold/silver price ratio of 80:1.